IMPORTANT!

 -

-Staffing decision: If the student is a fit and we have capacity, we begin placement planning and schedule a staffing meeting with you and our team.
+Staffing decision: If the student is a fit and we have capacity to take them on, we begin placement planning and schedule a staffing meeting with you and our team.

 -